 JUDGING & PRIZES

 All submissions will be judged by a jury of professional filmmakers and Great Lakes conservationists.
-Judging will be completed by Saturday, January 13th and the winners will be announced on Saturday, January 27th as part of the Film Festival.
+Judging will be completed a week before the competition and the winners will be announced on Saturday as part of the Film Festival.
 A group of selected student films will be shown on the big screen, including the 1st, 2nd and 3rd place winners.
 There will also be a quick vote after the viewing of films to determine a People's Choice Award!

 Cash prizes will be awarded to all winners, thanks to sponsorship from the Friends of Thunder Bay National Marine Sanctuary.